This information sheet (INFO 1) briefly explains how we conduct administrative hearings. It covers the following topics:

 The general legislative provisions dealing with our administrative hearings are set out in Division 6 of Part 3 of the Australian Securities and Investments Commission Act 2001.

-For further information contact ASIC Client Contact Centre Infoline on 1300 300 630
+For more information call our Customer Contact Centre on 1300 300 630 or contact us online.